danielbush/BeerBot/README.md

 Only just started building this in the last week (27-Nov-2013).
 Be careful about using this on a public network.
-I wrote it partly in frustration with another ruby irc bot and partly of an internal irc server.
+I wrote it partly in frustration with another ruby irc bot and partly for an internal irc server.

 ## Setup